lanl-preteam/yaml_config/README.md

             # Most types can be limited to specific choices or ranges.
             yc.StrElem('cake', default='chocolate', choices=['chocolate', 'vanilla']),
         ]

     # Instantiate the party class.
 This can be reused to parse multiple configs.
     party = BirthdayPartyConfig()
     config_file = open('party.yaml')
     try:
         # The party object doesn't represent the data, that's returned as a
         # special dictionary.
         party_data = party.load(config_file)
     except ValueError, KeyError, yc.RequiredError:
         print("Oh no, it's a bad party.)

     # All the returned dictionaries are
     balloons = party_data[balloons]
     name = party_data.name

 The above configuration description can also produce an actual configuration file:
-"""

-from . elements import *
-from . config import *

-__all__ = ['RequiredError',
-           'ConfigElement',
-           'ScalarElem',
-           'IntElem',
-           'IntRangeElem',
-           'FloatElem',
-           'FloatRangeElem',
-           'StrElem',
-           'ListElem',
-           'CodeElem',
-           'KeyedElem',
-           'CategoryElem',
-           'YamlConfig',
-           'ConfigDict',
-           ]
+## Further Documentation